Tuatara1234/Connie-Puvvada/README.md

 4) New Line of Clothing
 Inspired by the simple yet powerful Central Limit Theorum and the fond memories of the garment factories, I want to combine both to answer a business question.

+5) Customer Segmentation
+A simple project to demonstrate market segmentation using k-mean clustering unsupervised learning technique.

 I will continue to post more projects.

 Please feel free to explore and provide feedback.